SansegoTek/DFKQuestRunner/README.md

+# --- Harmony Gas Price increase ---

+Harmony have recently increased their minimum gas price to 30 Gwei, which is causing DFKQuestRunner to fail.
+This has been updated in the config.json file, but if you dont want to pull down the new code, you can just update the line in your config.json that reads:

+`"gasPrice": 10000000000,`

+to read

+`"gasPrice": 30000000000,`

-# --- Gardening Update ---
+# --- Gardening and Mining Update ---

-We have not updated for the gardening quests yet, due to the complexity of the rules.
-However, the current version will _complete_ gardening quests for you - you will need to start the quests manually (i.e. choose hero and which LP to garden in), and DFKQuestRuner will automatically complete the quests when your hero's stamina hits 0.
+We have not updated for the gardening/mining quests yet, due to the additional complexity of the rules.
+However, the current version will _complete_ gardening/mining quests for you - you will need to start the quests manually, and DFKQuestRuner will automatically complete the quests when your hero's stamina hits 0.

 # DFKQuestRunner